kfjahnke/envutil/README.md

 ## --output OUTPUT       output file name (mandatory)

 The output will be stored under this name.
-If you are generating cubemaps (pass --projection cubemap) you may pass a format string, just as for input.
+If you are generating cubemaps (e.g. --projection cubemap) you may pass a format string, just as for input.
 You'll get six separate cube face images instead of the single-image cubemap.
+This also works with --prjection biatan6 - you'll get six cube face images with the 'biatan6' reprojection applied.
 When generating image sequences and you want single-image output, you also have to pass a format string, but with a format element specifying an integer.
 This is replaced with the output image's sequential number.
 Use a format